-The full cavalry display is spectacular and involves all of the cavalry weapons in a round of exciting competitions, demonstrating the power of specially selected and trained horses and the skills and tactics of both riders and infantry!
+The full cavalry display is crowd pleasing spectacular which involves all of the cavalry weapons in a round of exciting competitions, demonstrating the power of specially selected and trained horses as well as the skills and tactics of both riders and infantry!

-Comitatus has researched and developed its own Late Roman cavalry squadron, representing the Late Roman unit known as the Taifali.
+Comitatus has researched and developed its own Late Roman cavalry squadron, representing the elite of the late Roman army.
+The influence of steppe horseman such as the Huns, Goths and Sarmatians are clearly to be seen.
 The public love the beautiful horses, the thunder of hooves and the crack of sharp javelins punching through the targets.

-Our Roman Cavalry squadron is the largest in Britain, pushing authenticity and experimental research to new heights for the period.
+Our Roman Cavalry squadron is the best, largest and safest in Britain, pushing authenticity and experimental research to new heights for the period.
 We reconstruct Roman cavalrymen from the Republican period through to the fall of Constantinople.
 However we specialise in recreating the late Roman cavalry unit, the Equites Taifali.
+We manufacture and sell Roman saddles and help other cavalry groups set up to enjoy the unique challenge of riding as Romans.

 After the display, the public get the chance to meet the riders and pet the horses.